 Moms Clean Air Force Texas presented at an educational assembly for Tuscany Heights Elementary students.

 Moms Clean Air Force Texas tabled at Earth Day Houston.

-Moms Clean Air Force Texas hosted a Read-in with Boerne Councilwoman Woolard, Patrick Heath Public Library, Boerne, Texas.
+Moms Clean Air Force Texas hosted a Read-in with Boerne Councilwoman Woolard at the Patrick Heath Public Library in Boerne, Texas.